atong01/website/content/authors/admin/_index.md

 - Visitors
 ---

+I am starting a postdoc with [Yoshua Bengio](https://https://yoshuabengio.org) studying deep learning and more specifically the causal discovery of cell dynamics at [MILA](https://mila.quebec/en/) in Montreal.
+This work is in collaboration with [Bernhard Schölkopf](https://www.is.mpg.de/~bs) and [Fabian Theis](https://www.helmholtz-muenchen.de/icb/institute/staff/staff/ma/2494/index.html) through the newly formed Helmholtz International Lab, a German-Canadian collaboration.

-I'm a PhD Candidate in computer science at Yale University advised by [Dr. Smita Krishnaswamy](https://www.krishnaswamylab.org).
-My current research interests are in machine learning and optimal transport.
-I'm working on applying ideas from optimal transport and graph signal processing to understand and adapt deep learning models.
+I recently completed my PhD in the [computer science department](https://cpsc.yale.edu) at Yale University in 2021 where I was advised by [Smita Krishnaswamy](https://www.krishnaswamylab.org).
+My current research interests are in causal machine learning, deep learning, and optimal transport.
+I'm working on applying ideas from causality, optimal transport, graph signal processing, and deep learning towards biological, and particularly single-cell, questions.

-I grew up in Seattle, Washington, and graduated from Tufts University in 2017 with a B.S. and M.S. in computer science.
-I love sailing and trail running.
+I grew up in Seattle, Washington, USA, and graduated from [Tufts University](https://www.tufts.edu) in 2017 with a B.S. and M.S. in computer science.
+I outside of work I love sailing and running.